3.6. The \(LU\) decomposition#

 In the same way the second row reduction step can be described by

-The echelon matrix \(A_3\) can act as our upper triangular matrix \(U\), and the above computations can be summarized as
+The echelon matrix \(A_3\) can act as our upper-triangular matrix \(U\), and the above computations can be summarised as

 where \(F = F_2F_1\).